Max Talmey: Tutoring Albert Einstein

-Talmey was 21 when he first met Albert Einstein who was ten years old and who was on a third year of Luitpold Gymnasium.
+Talmey was 21 when he first met Albert Einstein, who at the time was ten years old and on a third year of Luitpold Gymnasium.
 Talmey was then attending Medical School in Munich, Germany.
 For five years, from 1889 to 1894, Talmey was a weekly lunch guest of Einstein's family, as was Jewish custom.
-They used to discuss themes of interest to Albert Einstein, and Talmey lent him a number of books about science, including works on general science like multi-volume Popular Book on Natural Science by Aaron Bernstein, works on physics like Force and Matter by Ludwig Buchner, on mathematics like Theodore Spieker's popular textbook on geometry for higher schools (Lehrbuch der ebenen Geometrie mit Übungsaufgaben für höhere Lehranstalten - Th.
+They used to discuss themes of interest to Albert Einstein, and Talmey lent him a number of books about science, including works on general science like multi-volume Popular Book on Natural Science by Aaron Bernstein; on physics like Force and Matter by Ludwig Buchner; on mathematics like Theodore Spieker's popular textbook on geometry for higher schools (Lehrbuch der ebenen Geometrie mit Übungsaufgaben für höhere Lehranstalten - Th.
 Spieker 1899/289), which was based on classic Euclid's Elements, and which he called "his holly little geometry book"; and philosophy, like The Critique of Pure Reason by Immanuel Kant.
 According to Talmey, "Kant's works, incomprehensible to ordinary mortals, seemed to be clear" for young Einstein.
 Many of those books were considered leading sources on their subjects, and at each meeting Einstein showed his mentor some of the problems he had solved that week.
 As Talmey recalled, teenage Einstein soon surpassed his mentor in mathematics and physics, and their discussions moved to philosophy.